Tag: hear

 Liz Dodd is a self-avowed liberal who, on a spiritual journey, discovered a few things about herself.
 If we’re honest about ourselves, we all have some serious issues with this.
 You may the Republican, hunter, and gun-owner who struggles with the Democrat, vegan, pacifist who you think is un-American.

 And?
 We are called to pray for one another.
-Often when praying for the other, it is not they who are changed, we are the ones who change.
+Often when praying for the other, it is not they who are changed, we are the ones who .

-When prayed to the Father for the Father and the , it can seem a little odd.
-If the Trinity holds true, God is praying for God and, well, God.
-On top of that God is praying for the glory of God, which could seem selfish and arrogant.
+When Jesus prayed to the Father for the Father and the Son, it can seem a little odd.
+If the holds true, God is praying for God and, well, God.
+On top of that God is praying for the of God, which could seem selfish and arrogant.

-Jesus then prays for .
-He specifically prays for those that have accepted him as the Messiah, and in Jesus’ obedience, the Spirit will come to them.
+Jesus then prays for others.
+He specifically prays for those that have accepted him as the Messiah, and in Jesus’ obedience, the Holy Spirit will come to them.
 It should be noted that Jesus does not pray for the world.
 Later, he commissions them to go into all the world.
-He is focused, at this time, on those that are (less Judas Iscariot) going to move with the Gospel.
+He is focused, at this time, on those that are (less Judas Iscariot) going to move forward with the .

 Moving forward with the Gospel often means that we have to let go of a lot of things.
 In the Newsboys song, “Landslide of ” they say, “Every time we shout our rights out we get all grouchy and gray.”
 In the USA, letting go of our rights is a hard thing, and we often hold one “right” tightly, while another person calls it a “privilege”.

-Paul tells the Ephesians that he prays that they receive empowered revelation and of God.
-This is so that they have a beyond what is going on around us.
+tells the Ephesians that he prays that they receive Holy Spirit empowered revelation and knowledge of God.
+This is so that they have a hope beyond what is going on around us.
 For this hope to be effective, often the Holy Spirit will nudge us out of our comfort zone of political association, hobbies, work, career.
 The Holy Spirit will nudge us when we don’t have God in mind.

 Father, help us to pray as Jesus did…for your glory.
 Thank you, Jesus, for your earthly example of what it means to serve the Father.
 Holy Spirit, bind us to the plan and goals of the Father.
 Amen.